 Heart-healthy eating isn’t only about staying away from foods that are off-limits.
 Adding certain types of foods is just as important as cutting back on others.
 Use these 9 strategies to help you eat right with heart disease:

 - Know the basics.
 The foundation of your food plan is simple: Eat more vegetables, fruits, whole grains, and legumes.
 They’re all powerful foods that help you fight heart disease.

 - Make it delicious.
 Healthy food can be tasty!
 Liking what you're eating helps you to stick with the plan.
 Ask your doctor if they can recommend a dietitian who will help you with cooking tips or advice on ordering when dining out.

-- Incorporate a variety -- and just the right amount -- of protein foods (lean meat, low-fat dairy products, and fish).
+- Get enough protein.
+Include a variety of protein foods (lean meat, low-fat dairy products, beans, nuts, legumes, and fish).

-Encourage exercise every day.
-The human body was meant to be active.
-Exercise strengthens the heart muscle, improves blood flow, reduces high blood pressure, raises HDL, "good," cholesterol, and helps control blood sugars and body weight.
+- Exercise every day.
+Exercise strengthens your heart, improves blood flow, curbs high blood pressure, raises HDL "good," cholesterol, and helps control blood sugars and body weight.

 - Hydrate.
 Staying well-hydrated makes you feel energetic and eat less.
 Ask your doctor about how much water you should drink each day, in case you need any restrictions.
 And remember, foods that are rich in water count, too.